MtGambelOak/PitchParse/tutorial.md

 If the original verb is accentless, the resulting noun is accentless.
 If the original verb is accented, the resulting noun has a downstep on the last mora, resulting in a `尾高` word.
 If the original verb was a compound verb, the resulting noun is often accentless regardless! (sometimes the output incorrectly flags these as exceptions, ignore that pls)

 The output of this file is a little unorganized and incorrectly picks up on some words that are not actually originating from a verb.
 Additionally, it can sometimes be difficult to actually remember and apply this rule; it predicates you know the accent of the original verb (which is sometimes much rarer than the noun itself), and some words are often not written with okurigana and as such I never even particularly thought of them as these types of words (ex `光`).
 But, some may find it useful.
 (This file can be toggled off in the settings!)

+# Conclusion and Final Cheatsheet

+A lot of patterns exist that we can exploit to learn pitch accent in a "more efficient" manner; following the guidelines in this tutorial, it's likely possible to create an Anki deck with ~1000 cards that will allow someone to still speak with very accurate pitch accent:

+ - Common verbs in ~300 cards
+ - Various misc nouns (hiragana and katakana words, suffixes, etc) in ~300 cards
+ - I-Adjectives in ~15 cards
+ - ~200 4 mora nouns
+ - ~150 3 mora nouns
+ - ~100 2 mora nouns
+ - ~20 1 mora nouns

+This would get the vast majority of "common" (below the frequency cutoff) verbs, compound nouns, hiragana nouns, loanwords, I-Adjectives, and 1 mora nouns, assuming the exceptions are remembered correctly.
+Many exceptions for 4 mora nouns would "slip through the cracks", but the most important ones would be remembered, and simply "guessing" `平板` gives over 80% accuracy!
+The same goes for 3 and 2 mora nouns, though "guessing" is perhaps not as accurate for those.
+Basically, the only words you wouldn't know the pitch accent of are less common exception words that are 4-2 mora nouns, which I feel is not too bad for only having to go through 1000 cards!
+And adding another 1000 would greatly increase the accuracy on the weak spots.

+However, this is of course an idealized scenario.
+It's likely exceptions will not be remembered perfectly.
+In addition, only repping exceptions on Anki can cause a bad habit of "hallucinating" exceptions, since you're seeing them so often!
+It should hopefully be obvious that this approach alone will not give you perfect pitch accent.
+Heavy immersion, perhaps assisted by this approach, is a much better way to go.

+## Accent Patterns Cheatsheet

+ - Around 2/3 of verbs are downstep verbs
+ - The vast majority of compound verbs are downstep verbs
+ - The vast majority of I-Adjectives are downstep adjectives
+ - The accent of compound nouns depends on the suffix.
+Most suffixes result in a word with a downstep somewhere in the middle of the word (near where the suffix connects), but a few result in an accentless word
+ - The morphology of compound nouns is important in determining the suffix and therefore the accent.
+Most compound nouns longer than 3 kanji/morphemes will have a downstep somewhere around the middle
+ - Some "compound nouns" actually have multiple downsteps as if they were individual words part of a phrase!
+ - The vast majority of 4 mora nouns are accentless
+ - The vast majority of 3 mora nouns have either no downstep, or a downstep on the first mora
+ - Most 2 mora nouns have a downstep on the first mora, especially if they have 2 kanji
+ - Most 1 mora nouns have a downstep after their lone mora